-The Board of Directors of BC Assessment is committed to continuous improvement and transparency, and is currently undertaking a thorough review of its governance framework and documentation.
-As those documents are finalized they will be posted to this website.
-In the meantime, if you have any questions regarding governance at BC Assessment, please contact Sabrina Kunz, Corporate Secretary.
+The Board of Directors of BC Assessment is committed to leading governance practices and operates in a manner consistent with the Board Resourcing and Development Office’s Best Practice Guidelines.
+If you have any questions regarding governance at BC Assessment, please contact Sabrina Kunz, Corporate Secretary.

 (November 4, 2009 - November 3, 2015)